johannah/iclr-2020-workshop/README.md

 ## !!Latest Updates!!
 **Coronavirus**
-Due to  concerns about COVID-19, #ICLR2020 will cancel its physical conference this year, and instead host a fully virtual conference.
-We will send details for workshops soon, but it is expected that these will follow a similar virtual format to the main conference.
-For further information, see https://iclr.cc/Conferences/2020/virtual
+Due to  concerns about COVID-19, #ICLR2020 will cancel its physical conference this year, and instead host a fully virtual conference: [https://iclr.cc/Conferences/2020/virtual] (https://iclr.cc/Conferences/2020/virtual) We will send specific details to accepted workshop participants soon, but it is expected that these will be quite similar to the virtual format of the main conference.

 **Seeking Partnerships & Sponsors**
 We are interested in hearing from philanthropies, companies, governments, entrepreneurs and volunteers interested in supporting AI for Earth Sciences workshop, attendees, datasets, competitions, related research and development activities.

 ## Topics of Interest